drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 - Review the sprint process with the development team for improvement.
 - Change the development process as needed to increase effectiveness and efficiency.
 - Discuss achievements, difficulties, and ways for improvement.
+- The duration of this phase is week 13 to week 15, TANG YAN QING as Documentation Specialists responsible for tracking process from time-to-time.

 #### Deployment and Maintenance Phase
 - Launch the  Student Health and Wellness Management System website in a live environment.